How Do You Make a Passive Dance?

 About SanSan

 SanSan Kwan is a dance scholar and a dance artist.
-She is professor and chair in the Department of Theater, Dance, and Performance Studies at UC Berkeley.
+She is the Mary Tu Chancellor's Chair in Dance in the Department of Theater, Dance, and Performance Studies at UC Berkeley.
 Her research interests include dance studies, performance studies, and transnational Asian American studies.
-She received the 2024 Dance Studies Association Mid-Career Award.
+She is grantee of the 2024 Dance Studies Association Mid-Career Award and the UC Berkeley Letters & Science 2023 Beatriz Manz Faculty Award.
 Her recent book, Love Dances: Loss and Mourning in Intercultural Collaboration (Oxford UP, 2021), is winner of a de la Torre Bueno© Award and an Isadora Duncan Dance Award.
 She is also author of Kinesthetic City: Dance and Movement in Chinese Urban Spaces (Oxford UP, 2013) and co-editor, with Kenneth Speirs, of Mixing It Up: Multiracial Subjects (University of Texas Press, 2004).
-Her article on cartographies of race and the Chop Suey circuit, a group of Asian American cabaret entertainers who toured the nation during the World War II era, is published in TDR.
-Her article, “When is Contemporary Dance,” on contended understandings of the term “contemporary” across dance genres and communities, is in the December 2017 issue of Dance Research Journal.
-Additional articles can be found in Theatre Survey, Choreographic Practices, and Performance Research, among other journals and anthologies.
+Other scholarly writing can be found in TDR, Theatre Survey, Choreographic Practices, ASAP Journal, and Performance Research, among other journals and anthologies.

-SanSan remains active as a professional dancer.
-She has performed with Lenora Lee Dance for over ten years.
-She is also currently working with Chingchi Yu and Jen Liu.
-Previous collaborators include Chen and Dancers, Maura Nguyen Donohue, Scott Rubin, JoAnna Mendl Shaw, and others.
+SanSan remains active as a professional dancemaker.
+She has performed with Lenora Lee Dance for over thirteen years.
+Previous collaborators include Chingchi Yu, composer Scott Rubin, and visual artist Jen Liu in the Bay Area, as well as H.T.
+Chen and Maura Nguyen Donohue, and others in New York City.

-SanSan will premiere her piece, Two Doors, at the Mondavi Center for the Arts at UC Davis in October 2024.
+SanSan premiered her piece, Two Doors, at the Mondavi Center for the Arts at UC Davis in October 2024 and will premiere a new immersive work called How to Make a Passive Dance in September 2026.